Sunday, July 31, 2016

 Shoot, Shop and Kill

 This is a cute platformer with interesting levels that aren't overly large and filled with many ghouls.
-Walking from left to right, you'll encounter many different monsters along your journey and they're all stuffed with cash.
+Walking from left to right, you'll encounter different monsters along your journey and they're all stuffed with cash.
 Kill as many as you can and collect their loot which can be used to purchase power-ups in the Good Witch's shop.

 First impressions?
 This is one of those moments when I can see the potential which wasn't taken advantage of in some respects.
 There are so many awesome ideas (and some ripped) but this is essentially a decent platformer.
 With a little fine-tuning, Arc could have had something special on their hands.